MeetMokal-2006/ZMM_PROJECT1/README.md

 ## 📸 Applications

-Screenshots of the Employee, Manager, and Finance applications can be added here.
+Screenshots of the three Fiori applications:

 ```text
 screenshots/